On complemented copies of the space $c_0$ in spaces $C_p(X\times Y)$: Introduction

 The following results due to Cembranos \cite{Ce} and Freniche \cite{fre} are the main motivation for our paper. \begin{theorem}[\cite{Ce}, \cite{fre}] Let $K$ and $L$ be infinite compact spaces and let $E$ be an infinite dimensional Banach space. \begin{enumerate} \item $C(K,E)$ contains a complemented copy of (the Banach space) $c_{0}$ and hence it is not a Grothendieck space. \item The Banach space $C(K\times L)$ contains a complemented copy of $c_{0}$. \end{enumerate} \end{theorem} The second statement of Theorem \ref{cembranos} follows from the first one combined with the fact that $C\left( K\times L\right) $ is isomorphic to $C\left( K,C\left( L\right) \right) $.

-A strengthening of Theorem \ref{cembranos}.(2) was obtained by K\k{a}kol, Sobota and Zdomskyy \cite{KSZ} for spaces of the form $C_p(K\times L)$ (note that it follows from the Closed Graph Theorem that a complemented copy of $(c_0)_p$ in $C_p(K\times L)$ is actually a complemented copy of $c_0$ in $C(K\times L)$).
+A strengthening of Theorem \ref{cembranos}.(2) was obtained by K\k{a}kol, Sobota and Zdomskyy \cite[Corollary 11.5]{KSZ} for spaces of the form $C_p(K\times L)$ (note that it follows from the Closed Graph Theorem that a complemented copy of $(c_0)_p$ in $C_p(K\times L)$ is actually a complemented copy of $c_0$ in $C(K\times L)$, cf. \cite[Proposition 6.1]{KSZ}).
 Here, by $C_{p}(X)$ and $C_{k}(X)$ we mean the space $C(X)$ of continuous real-valued functions over a Tychonoff space $X$ endowed with the pointwise and compact-open topology, respectively. $C^{*}_{p}(X)$ denotes the vector subspace of $C_{p}(X)$ consisting of bounded functions.
-It is well known that for every infinite compact space $K$ the space $C(K)$ contains a copy of $c_{0}$, while it is also easy to see that $C_{p}(K)$ over an infinite compact $K$ contains a (closed) subspace isomorphic to $(c_{0})_{p}= \{(x_n)_{n\in\omega}\in \mathbb{R}^\omega:x_n\to 0\}$ endowed with the product topology of $\mathbb{R}^\omega$.
+Recall that if $K$ is an infinite compact space, then one can easily construct an isometric copy of the space $c_0$ (based on disjointly supported functions) inside $C(K)$ (see \cite[Prop.
+4.3.11]{AK}), but this copy (and any other) may not be complemented.
+The same construction applies to the space $C_p(K)$---it always contains a (closed) subspace isomorphic to $(c_{0})_{p}= \{(x_n)_{n\in\omega}\in \mathbb{R}^\omega:x_n\to 0\}$ endowed with the product topology of $\mathbb{R}^\omega$.

-\begin{theorem}[\cite{KSZ}] For every infinite compact spaces $K$ and $L$ the space $C_p(K\times L)$ contains a complemented copy of the space $(c_0)_p$. \end{theorem}
+\begin{theorem}[{\cite[Corollary 11.5]{KSZ}}] For every infinite compact spaces $K$ and $L$ the space $C_p(K\times L)$ contains a complemented copy of the space $(c_0)_p$. \end{theorem}